Martis467/ActivityTracker/README.md

 ## Project purpose

-I'd like to deepen knowledge in javaFX, so I've decided to do something useful
+I'd like to deepen my knowledge in javaFX, so I've decided create a UI application for tracking your own time
 ## Model Structure
 ### Activity
 | Field | Type | Explanation |